Hercules (wrestler): New Japan Pro-Wrestling (1993–1994)

-Late career (1994–1999)
+Late career (1993–1999)

-In 1994, Hercules wrestled in the American Wrestling Federation promotion taking part in the tournament to crown the first AWF champion.
+In 1993, Hercules wrestled for International World Class Championship Wrestling (IWCCW) and in 1994, he wrestled in the American Wrestling Federation (AWF) promotion taking part in the tournament to crown the first AWF champion.
 In 1999, Ray Fernandez retired from wrestling after working for various independent promotions across the world.

 Personal life

 Fernandez met his high school sweetheart Debbie in 1974.
 They married in 1976 and had seven children, Nichole, Jeremy, Jaclyn, Amanda, Taylor, Katelyn, and Keith.

 Death

 Fernandez died in his sleep in his home on March 6, 2004.
 The cause of death was attributed to heart disease according to his wife.
 He was buried with military honors at Florida National Cemetery in Bushnell, Florida.